jhale/fenicsx-pctools/README.rst

-This repository contains various tools for preconditioning of systems of linear algebraic equations in `DOLFINx <https://github.com/FEniCS/dolfinx>`_, the computational environment of the `FEniCS Project
+This repository contains various tools for preconditioning of systems of linear algebraic equations in `DOLFINx <https://github.com/FEniCS/dolfinx>`_, the computational environment of the `FEniCS Project ``fenicsx-pctools``, aim to facilitate the specification of problems that can
 <https://fenicsproject.org/>`_.
-These tools, delivered as a Python library
+These tools, delivered as a Python package
-``fenicsx-pctools``, aim to facilitate the specification of problems that can be tackled by means of composable linear solvers offered by `PETSc
+be tackled by means of composable linear solvers offered by `PETSc
 <https://www.mcs.anl.gov/petsc/>`_.
 The idea is inspired by the work of
 :cite:t:`kirby_solver_2018` that was originally implemented in the `Firedrake Project <https://firedrakeproject.org/>`_.

-Implementation of chosen advanced preconditioners is part of the library, e.g. variants of the pressure-convection-diffusion (PCD) preconditioner for the system of incompressible Navier-Stokes equations originally implemented in the work of :cite:t:`blechta_fenapack_2018`.
+Implementation of chosen advanced preconditioners is part of the package, e.g. variants of the pressure-convection-diffusion (PCD) preconditioner for the system of incompressible Navier-Stokes equations originally implemented in the work of :cite:t:`blechta_fenapack_2018`.